kingdomac/WeatherCheckApi/README.md

     You can now explore and test the API using the provided endpoints.

-If you encounter any issues or have suggestions for improvement, please open an issue.

-## Contributing

-Feel free to contribute to this project by creating pull requests.

 ## Project Man-Hours

 I've invested a total of 490 man-hours in the development of this project.
 This includes the combined efforts of the development team, designer, QA tester, and project manager.

 Here's the breakdown of man-hours by role:

-- Research & Get Familiar with some packages : 2 hours
+- Research & Getting Familiar with new packages : 2 hours
 - Clean architecture study: 2 hours
 - Development: 6 hours